judypatoodie/groceries/README.md

 # Groceries Application
-Problem: Presented with the need to manage items collaboratively with other users.
+Problem: Presented with the need to manage grocery items on a grocery list collaboratively with other users.

 Solution:
 Build a grocery application from Node.js, Express, CSS, and HTML that users can sign up for an account and sign in.
 Once authenticated, users can add grocery items to a list that will update on everyones list.
 Besides creating, users will be able to edit, and delete their grocery items from the list as well.